fbpx

 Day 1 - Playa del Carmen

-Today, you’ll head down the coast for a daytrip to the Tulum archaeological site, the sprawling walled grounds of a well-preserved ancient Maya city backed by the Caribbean Sea.
-Tulum was one of the last cities built and inhabited by the Maya and stood at the height of its progress during the 13th and 15th centuries and stood for about 70 years after the Spanish occupation began.
-Get the lay of the land on a guided tour with your leader in the morning, and then spend the afternoon either at the beach or stay in town to perhaps rent some bikes and explore.
-Return to Playa del Carmen later in the day for a free evening to spend how you’d like.
+Today, you’ll travel down the coast for a daytrip to the Tulum archaeological site – a well-preserved ancient Maya city backed by the Caribbean Sea.
+Tulum was one of the last cities built and inhabited by the Maya and reached its pinnacle during the 13th and 15th centuries.
+The city stood for about 70 years after the Spanish occupation began.
+Get the lay of the land on a guided tour with your leader in the morning, then spend the afternoon either at the beach or stay in town, where you can rent some bikes and explore on two wheels.
+Return to Playa del Carmen later in the day for a free evening to spend as you wish.

 Day 3 - Izamal